La fiera (Mexican TV series)

 La Fiera (English title: The Wild One) is a Mexican telenovela produced by Valentín Pimstein for Televisa in 1983.

 Victoria Ruffo and Guillermo Capetillo star as the protagonists, while Rocío Banquells, Carlos Cámara, Nuria Bages and Raymundo Capetillo star as the antagonists.

 Plot

 Natalie (Victoria Ruffo), a poor but beautiful girl of the neighborhood, arrives to conquer the heart of Víctor Alfonso (Guillermo Capetillo), a rich young man and of good family who has been his friend since childhood.
-However, both have to face opposition from the society, the parents of Victor Alfonso, who despise Natalie for being poor and have always wanted to his son marry Brenda (Rocío Banquells), a beautiful and sophisticated girl.
+However, both have to face opposition from the society, the parents of Victor Alfonso, who despise Natalie for being poor and have always wanted their son to marry Brenda (Rocío Banquells), a beautiful and sophisticated girl.